(Dunreyth Alpacas is not a petting farm)

 They breed friendly alpacas in a variety of colours for their fibre and the manufacture of unique hand knitted garments which can be purchased from their onsite shop.

-2020 is expected to be even better.
 Corporate alpaca experiences (Team building) has become very popular with several large & small local companies from near and far .

 Attendances at weddings have increased substantially from 2016 .